Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 What’s the Maximum Length of a Digital Audio Coaxial Cable?

-While there is no specified limit, a well-built cable should transmit digital audio up to 50-feet (15 meters) – and maybe more.
+While there is no specified limit, a well-built cable should transmit digital audio up to 50 feet (15 meters) – and maybe more.
 However, much will depend on the construction of the cable and the electronics in the source and destination devices.
-As with most audio cables, it’s usually best to keep the length to a minimum.
+As with most audio cables, it’s best to keep the length to a minimum.

 What’s the Difference Between a Coaxial and Optical Digital Audio Connection?